F3YoD/Lighter-Than-Fast/README.md

 "Programmation nécessaire" project; Université de Lorraine, 2017.

-This repo will contain the source for a C program, aiming to be a SDL game inspired by Faster Than Light.
+This repo will contain the source for a C program, aiming to be a SDL2 game *inspired* by Faster Than Light.

 ## Dependencies
 You need SDL2, SDL2 Image and SDL2 TTF.